Faceoff violation penalty helps Blues beat Sharks 5-2

 “It’s a tough loss, for sure,” coach Craig Berube said before the game.
 “We’re going to miss him. … Everybody just has to pick up the slack, that’s all you can do.
 It’s unfortunate.
 It’s tough news for Sunny and us, obviously.”

-The Blues were also down two more forwards with Zach Sanford being placed on the NHL COVID-19 list and Tyler Bozak out with an upper-body injury.
+The Blues were also down two more forwards, with Zach Sanford being placed on the NHL COVID-19 list and Tyler Bozak out with an upper-body injury.

 Sharks forward Matt Nieto sat out with a lower-body injury and is day to day.